StamatisChr/tfe-fdo-docker-active-active/README.md

 ```

-Clone the repository to your computer.
+## Clone the repository to your computer

 Open your cli and run:
 ```